ZQ-PSK/ssg/content/docs/hugo/themes.md

     2. Navigate to your repository.
     **Example:** `cd Documents/myRepository`
     3. Enter `hugo server`.
-    **Result**: Your page is available [locally](http://localhost:1313/) as an empty site with no content.
+    **Result:** Your page is available [locally](http://localhost:1313/) as an empty site with no content.
 Some elements of the theme should be visible.

 ## Theme-specific features
 Most themes provide custom shortcodes, partials, and configuration options.
 Information about those features is usually available on the theme's homepage or its `README.md` file.